Daylen1160/APSC160-Exam-Practice/README.md

 ## Overview
-Where are we?
-This is git, a software that is used by programmers to store code.
+What's going on?
+This was made with Git, a software that is used by programmers to store code.
 You are currently on Github, the most commonly used platform that hosts code (like how YouTube hosts videos; Git and Github are not the same thing).
 You are currently looking at a repository (a folder with stuff in it).

-The only important ones you need to look at is what you are seeing right now, `README.md`, `tips.md`, `C Programming`, and `Arduino Programming`.
-The names are self explanatory, but have a look around!
+**In a nutshell, The only important things you need to look at is `README.md` (what you're looking at now), `tips.md`, `C Programming`, and `Arduino Programming`.** The names are self explanatory, so have a look around!

 This guide is meant to serve as an additional resource to studying for the APSC 160 Final.
 Preferably, work your way up the problems, from 'Warm Up/Easy' to 'Medium' and then 'Hard'.
 We also **strongly** recommend to check out `tips.md` too for additional advice!